-The bill amends Washington state law to enhance student transportation by allowing a variety of vehicle types for transporting students, promoting flexibility and safety.
-It encourages school districts to utilize safe and cost-effective vehicles, including traditional school buses and others, while ensuring that transportation funding covers all vehicle types used.
-Additionally, the bill requires school districts to report on the number of eligible students transported and the miles driven per vehicle type, thereby increasing transparency and accountability in transportation services.
+The bill amends Washington state law to enhance the flexibility and safety of student transportation by allowing school districts to use a variety of vehicle types for transporting students.
+It encourages districts to utilize safe and cost-effective vehicles, including school buses, while ensuring that transportation funding is not limited to specific vehicle types.
+Additionally, the bill requires each district to report the number of eligible students transported and the miles driven per vehicle type, which will assist in determining funding allocations.
+New definitions and categories for student transportation vehicles are established, and the superintendent of public instruction is tasked with developing rules for drivers of non-bus vehicles, ensuring they have the appropriate licenses without necessarily needing a commercial driver's license.

 Substitute Bill: 28A.160.150, 28A.160.170, 28A.160.180, 28A.160.195, 28A.160.210, 46.25.010, 46.25.050